FullScreenShenanigans/EightBittr/packages/eightbittr/docs/Walkthrough.md

 ## Things

 In-game objects are known as "Things" (alternately referred to as "Actors" in other game engines).
-We'll need to set up a few components to define...
+We'll need to set up a few components to define:

 1. `Objects`: Object inheritance map and default properties.
 2. `Groups`: Storage of groups of Things.